rafael-santiago/eel/README.md

 Do not be naive.

 Alternatively, ``Enigma`` has a strong historical value.
-Then here you can probe the library's source code for looking inside the ``U-boat Enigma's`` entrails.
-For figuring out the problem imposed by this cipher engine in the past and also for understanding how ``Rejewski & Turing Bombs`` worked in order to crack this cipher.
+Then here you can probe the library's source code to look inside the ``U-boat Enigma's`` entrails.
+In order to figure out the problem imposed by this cipher engine in the past and also to understand how ``Rejewski & Turing Bombs`` worked in order to crack this cipher.
 According to the historians the cracking of ``Enigma`` shortened the war and saved millions of lives.
 A rare moment which the intellectual power really saved the day, rather different from this [one](http://xkcd.com/208/)!